mroui/travel-journal/README.md

 **The journey is over** - summarize it and write conclusions at note with what you saw, how it was and whether you liked it, what is worth to see, who do you recommend it to and what someone should be careful about.
 Finally, **the collected data will be used to create document**, which could be an **album with memories - a travel journal**.
 All notes, journal entries, photos, visited and rated places and days - everything will be written to one simple **PDF document**, which you can download at any time.  :open_book: :eyes:
 <br/>
-What is also important that it's also possible to **share this document with other users** as **an itinerary for their own trips**!
+What is also important that it's possible to **share this document with other users** as **an itinerary for their own trips**!
 This will contribute to the creation of a **community that shares itineraries with others and uses these already shared**.
 Everyone (or only your friends) can use it to plan their own travels by reading your notes, visiting places you recommend.
 You also can be **inspired by the trips created by other users**.
 This can be of great help in planning future adventures! :bomb: :boom:
 <br/>
 You can **browse such travel plans** created and shared by the community, **search for specific ones** by filling in the appropriate filters, as well as **sort by the newest, closest, most popular**.
 You can **save the ones that catch your eye** for quick access later or **download travel plan to your smartphone.** :relieved: :iphone:
 <br/>
-As mentioned before, you can also **add other users to your friends list**. you can **find them** by searching by their name or by **discovering people** who share their travel plans.
+As mentioned before, you can also **add other users to your friends list**. you can **find them** by searching their name or by **discovering people** who share their travel plans.
 You **send an invitation** to such people and you can accept / reject such an invitation.
 You can also **contact with people** if they shared their email address.
 By creating such small groups of friends, we can **track their trips** and **check their travel status**.
 In addition, they can only share their plan with friends that we will then have access to! :astonished: :revolving_hearts:
 <br/><br/>
 _The main assumption of the application is to enable the consumer to conveniently and easily coordinate, document and plan travel with quick access to the necessary functions and data, which would help to enjoy the trip in a pleasant and clear way.
 All this was to combine social functions with the possibility of exchanging travel plans with others, communicating and creating small communities._

 ## Presentation
 The presentation was placed on Google Drive and contains descriptions of functionalities with many GIFs straight from the application.
-[Check it out](https://drive.google.com/file/d/1lUZCNzaE11b7k1tHZqj14VzPzHPK9DiP/view?usp=sharing) :D
+[Check it out](https://drive.google.com/file/d/1lUZCNzaE11b7k1tHZqj14VzPzHPK9DiP/view?usp=sharing) :smile:

 ## Assumptions
 #### Objectives: